ubuntu/ubuntu-project-docs/docs/reference/exception-OpenStackUpdates.rst

 A sponsor can be asked to nominate a bug for a particular series.
 You can find the following sponsors in #ubuntu-server on freenode:

--  To target an Ubuntu series: coreycb, jamespage
+-  To target an Ubuntu series: coreycb, jamespage, icey
--  To target an Ubuntu Cloud Archive series: coreycb, jamespage, dosaboy, wolsen
+-  To target an Ubuntu Cloud Archive series: coreycb, jamespage, icey, dosaboy, wolsen

 Getting permission to target a bug for a series: